Key Takeaways

 - Keep communication open: It’s important to acknowledge the feelings you both have and to talk about the situation, as and when you feel able to.
 It’s also ok to ask them what they need or how you can support them.

-- Respect their decisions: It’s natural to want what is best for your child but remember that they are an adult and that their choices about their diagnosis and treatment may not always align with what you would do or what you would like them to do.
+- Respect their decisions: It’s natural to want what’s best for your child but remember that they are an adult and that their choices about their diagnosis and treatment may not always align with what you would do or what you would like them to do.

-- Don’t forget your own wellbeing: When a loved one is diagnosed with cancer, it can be easy to put all your energy into supporting them, but you can’t pour from an empty cup.
+- Don’t forget your own wellbeing: When a loved one is diagnosed with cancer, it can be easy to put all your energy into supporting them.
 Remember to make time for yourself to rest, process your own emotions, look after your mental health, and engage in activities you enjoy.

 It can be one of the most difficult things to deal with as a parent when your adult child is diagnosed with cancer.
 As parents, we feel our role is to protect our children from harm and we never stop being a parent, however old our children are.